How to Successfully Flip California Land in 2026

 What legal considerations or risks should be evaluated?

-How long does the land flip process take start to finish?
+How long does a land flip usually take?

 What carrying costs accrue when holding land?